facebookresearch/hydra/website/docs/tutorials/structured_config/0_intro.md

 - As a [config](/tutorials/structured_config/1_minimal_example.md), in place of configuration files (often a starting place)
 - As a [config schema](/tutorials/structured_config/5_schema.md) validating configuration files (better for complex use cases)

-With both patterns, you get everything Hydra has to offer (Config composition, Command line overrides etc).
+With both patterns, you get everything Hydra has to offer (config composition, Command line overrides etc).
 This tutorial covers both. \***Read it in order**\*.

 Structured Configs are a feature of OmegaConf.
 This tutorial does not assume any knowledge of them.